Hello Samza High Level API - Code Walkthrough

 Check out the hello-samza project:

-This project already contains implementations of the wikipedia application using both the low-level task API and the high-level API.
-The low-level task implementations are in the
+This project already contains implementations of the wikipedia application using both the Low Level Task API and the High Level Streams API.
+The Low Level Task API implementations are in the

 samza.examples.wikipedia.task package.
-The high-level application implementation is in the
+The High Level Streams API implementation is in the

 This tutorial will provide step by step instructions to recreate the existing wikipedia application.